Real Incident

 Outcome

 Free-tier ChatGPT use stopped the day the policy went live.
-The firm switched to Claude Team ($30/user/month) and saw deposition-summary time drop from roughly 90 minutes to 25, with zero confidential material entering a non-compliant vendor.
+The firm switched to a Claude Team workspace with contractual non-training and saw deposition-summary time drop from roughly 90 minutes to 25, with zero confidential material entering a non-compliant vendor.
 She refers other plaintiff solos to me now.

 Implementation